manoharmadhira/manoharmadhira.github.io/business/_posts/2022-12-11-writing-clearly.md

 1. to group related information into groups of three to five and
 2. to set up links between all the items.

-This inevitably means you should use a top-down approach to present sequence of topics, establish the relation, and control the sequence in which you present your ideas.
+This inevitably means you should use a top-down approach to present a sequence of topics, establish the relation, and control the sequence in which you present your ideas.
 The reader will look for the structure connecting ideas as they come in.
 To ensure the reader finds the relation you intend, you must tell them in advance what it is.

 To write clearly, you must: 1) decide the points you want to make and 2) put them into words.
 That is, think first, write later.
 This process would also a) cut down the writing time, b) increase clarity, and c) decrease the length.
 In a group setting with multiple co-authors, aligning on the points you want to make before you put down the words reduces the time taken to arrive at an agreement and to create a coherent document.